CalderaWP/Caldera-Forms/README.md

 #### Install Test Environment
-* Make sure all dependencies are installed:
-    - `composer update && npm update`
-* Install local development environment
+* Install local development environment, dependencies and setup test forms
-    - `composer wp:install
+    - `composer dev:install`
-        - Runs installer.
-Make sure Docker is running.
-May take awhile.
+        -  May take awhile.
-    - `composer wp:activate`
-        - Activates Caldera Forms and Gutenberg and sets permalinks.
 * Go to [http://localhost:8228](http://localhost:8228) and make sure you have a WordPress site and can login.
     - Username: admin
     - password: password

-* Install the tests forms and pages for them.
-    - `composer wp:test:setup`
-    - Adds forms needed for e2e tests and one page for each form.
-Useful for manual QA as well.

 ### Test Structures
 * PHP tests go in /tests and are run using phpunit
     - Integration tests, which require WordPress, are in tests.
 These used to be all the tests we have.